MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-field-groups.md

 ## Adding new field groups

 It is always possible to add fields to the two predefined field groups, `DropDown` and `Brick`.
-If they are not defined on the target table,they will be dynamically created and will contain only the fields specified in the `addlast` sections.
+If they are not defined on the target table,they will be dynamically created and will contain only the fields specified in the `addlast` controls.

 The ordering of the fields will then be determined by the order in which extensions are loaded by the server, while removing any duplicate fields.